 Hurrah!
 Hiller’s has arugula “verity” in stock – this is the arugula with bite; the arugula that barks back at you and tastes like peppery greens you grew yourself.
 Not to discount the pervasive boxes and bags of arugula in every produce market in town; I use them often by default.
 But their flavor is mild, to my palate.
 So when I find free-form arugula, I can’t resist grabbing a bunch.
 (Yes, you may have to wash it a couple of times, but it’s well worth the effort.)

 Of course the ingredients in the salad below are just suggestions.
 Use goat cheese instead of gorgonzola, dried cherries for cranberrys, yadadada.
 Click here to see a similar salad I made this time last year using pistachios and pomegranate seeds.

 My son, Zan, married Lucy last week.
 Last week my first novel, SIMMER AND SMOKE, was attached a firm publication date: two weeks from today.
+(The paperback is now available on Amazon; the ebook will be soon.)
 Events surrounding the book’s massive to-do list were swept beneath wedding hoop-la without a glance.
 Big glorious times.
-This week the balloon has deflated, the to-do list resurrected.
-My brain feels cracked, like some errant mule kicked … Full recipe post »
+This week the balloon has … Full recipe post »

 Taste buds prickle; wanderlust triggered.
 An Argentine barbecue (asado)

 enticed me to Patagonia.
 A friend gave me a vial of ground sumac berries--4 months later I was